-The major limitation of the Rogue FKT is its agility and handling.
+The major limitation of the Rogue FKT II is its agility and handling.
 The foot sits fairly high due to the larger than average heel height (27mm), which reduces stability and creates a somewhat clunky feel.
-Given that the Rogue FKT is better suited for the slower speeds of long runs and ultramarathons, this may not initially be an issue.
+Given that the Rogue FKT II is better suited for the slower speeds of long runs and ultramarathons, this may not initially be an issue.
 However it can be problematic for fatigued runners on technical terrain.
 A secondary concern is the imprecise fit, although this will be runner specific to a certain degree.
 Another limitation, that at first seems minor, but can be a big annoyance was the laces.
 Several testers reported having to stop and retie the laces several times throughout a run.
 It also was a challenge to get them tied to the correct tension.

-Agility Agility and handling are probably the areas in which the Rogue FKT struggles the most.
+Agility and handling are probably the areas in which the Rogue FKT struggles the most.
 The challenges here arise from two issues.
 The first is the overall height of the heel, which causes the shoe to feel clunky and imprecise.
 The second is the narrow ground contact area, which reduces stability during hard cornering.
 These issues are less noticeable at casual speeds on fresh legs, but this is probably not a shoe in which to bomb technical downhill.
 However, even though the tread pattern remains unchanged from the previous model, it is surprisingly grippy.
 The outsole gripped well in snow and on hard packed trails.